 In the Aridhia DRE Workspace, if you don't have an

-uploads folder already, create a new one by going into the Add tab and pressing on New Folder.
+uploads folder already, create a new one by going into the Files tab and pressing on New folder.
 Name your folder

 Next, navigate to the Files tab and open your

 uploads folder.
-From here, press Add tab -> Upload File.
+From here, press the Upload tab -> Upload files or data.
 Upload your PLINK *.zip file here.

 3. Install PLINK

-Connect to the Virtual Desktop and open the terminal.
+Connect to the Virtual Machine and open the terminal.
 Navigate to the

 uploads folder and unzip PLINK: